Great War Dust Jackets

 A Subaltern’s War by Charles Edmonds (Carrington) Davies 1929.
 Part of the Soldiers Tales series

-The Big Fight by David Fallon Watt 1918
+The Big Fight by David Fallon Watt 1918.
+Served with Australian & British Battalions.

 Over the Top & First Call by Arthur Guy Empey Putnam 1917 & 1918